andreaschrader/doi-exercise/README.md

 I also add the `.DS_Store` file to the repository's `.gitignore` file for macOS.

 ### LICENSE & references
-Moreover, I added a [LICENSE](./LICENSE) and referenced the instructions I used for this exercise in this README file - in particular including the repository in which these instructons reside.
+Moreover, I added a [LICENSE](./LICENSE) and referenced the instructions I used for this exercise in this README file - in particular including the repository in which these instructions reside.
 This was done, because the coderefinery repository has a CC-BY 4.0 license and, at least for this repository, I did not find another citation.
 Therefore, I want to ensure proper referencing and enable others to reuse content of this repository by knowing about the license.